mihirchronicles/mihirchronicles.github.io/content/notes/on-financial-markets.md

 ---
-title: "On Financial Markets"
+title: "On Capital Allocation"
 tags: ["general"]
 date: "2022-11-20"
 draft: false
-path: "/notes/on-financial-markets"
+path: "/notes/on-capital-allocation"
 ---

-This is my attempt to explore topics in the area of all things related to financial markets while gaining the investment wisdom from legendary investors.
+This is my attempt to explore wisdom on capital allocation from legendary investors.
+I use capital allocation and investing interchangeably in these notes.
+They are synonymous terms.

-Starting with a short history lesson on stock ownership and stock market.
+Starting with a short history lesson on equity ownership and stock market.

 In the 1600s, the Dutch East India Company employed hundreds of ships to trade gold, spices, and silk around the globe.
 But running this massive operation wasn’t cheap.
 In order to fund their expensive voyages, the company turned to private citizens–individuals who could invest money to support the trip in exchange for a share of the ship’s profits.
 This practice allowed the company to afford even grander voyages, increasing profits for both themselves and their savvy investors.
 Selling these shares in coffee houses and shipping ports across the continent, the Dutch East India Company unknowingly invented the world’s first stock market.

 This was the first version of stock market.
 Companies have been collecting money from prospective investors to support all kinds of businesses since then.

-**What is investing?**
+**What is capital allocation?**

 Investing is responsible capital allocation.
 Responsible investing leads to sustainable wealth accumulation.
 Though it requires every investor to deal with trade-offs–money, time, attention and energy.
-Investing is the function of taking finite resources, allocating it and maximizing for ideal outcome.
+Capital allocation is the function of taking finite resources, allocating it and maximizing for ideal outcome.

-The story behind the numbers is equally important in investing.
+Both story and numbers are equally important in capital allocation.

 Stories (ideas) require beliefs.
-So naturally investing is about conviction and acting on that conviction.
+So naturally capital allocation is about conviction and acting on that conviction.
 This is why investing falls within the field of social science.
 The limitation of any story is the size of our beliefs.

-In other words, investing is both art and science.
+In other words, capital allocation (investing) is both art and science.

 Tenfold investment returns require a lot of luck, but also patience.